GermanPearls/time-tracker/readme.txt

 == Changelog ==

 = Next =
+* New Feature: Added default client and task to be used when none entered by user
+* New Feature: Add function to enable user to check for any missing recurring tasks and add them; Useful as automated check only runs once daily
 * Improvement: General code cleanup
-* New Feature: Added default client and task to be used when none entered by user
 * Fix: Filter time entries by ticket #

 = 2.3.3 =